Cypress Gardens: Cypress Gardens Adventure Park

 On February 22, 2004, Adventure Parks Group, owned by Kent Buescher, purchased the property and renamed it Cypress Gardens Adventure Park.
 The purchase of the amusement park portion of the Cypress Gardens property was part of a larger conservation transaction.
 In that transaction, the entire 150 acre site was purchased from its previous owner, First Gardens, L.C., by The Trust for Public Land, a national conservation organization.
 TPL then sold a conservation easement over the entire property to the state of Florida, while Polk County purchased the 30 acre gardens portion of the property, less the development rights conveyed in the state easement.
 Adventure Parks Group purchased the balance of the property, also subject to the conservation easement.

 Buescher's plan to reopen the park in September 2004 was delayed by damage from hurricanes Charley, Frances, and Jeanne.
 Cypress Gardens Adventure Park finally opened in November 2004.
 One of its new attractions, the Triple Hurricane roller coaster, was named for the tumultuous storm season.
 The adjacent Splash Island water park opened in 2005, along with the Galaxy Spin roller coaster.

+On May 18, 2006, scenes for the film Grace Is Gone, starring John Cusack, were shot at Cypress Gardens.
+In the film, a man delays telling his daughters that their mother has been killed in the Iraq War by taking them to "Enchanted Gardens", their favorite theme park.

 In September 2006, Adventure Parks Group filed for Chapter 11 bankruptcy protection at the Florida site citing approximately $30 million in damages sustained from the 2004 hurricanes.

 Land South Adventures, a subsidiary of Mulberry, Florida-based Land South Holdings, purchased Cypress Gardens at a bankruptcy auction on October 16, 2007, for $16.9 million, leaving Buescher as interim manager until Baker Leisure Group of Orlando, Florida, took over park operations in January 2008.

 On Monday, November 10, 2008, Land South Holdings announced the temporary closure of the park, which was shut down November 17 of that year.
 It reopened on March 28, 2009, with an expanded water park named Splash Island.
 The animals, however, were gone, and the rides did not operate or had already been removed.
 Cypress Gardens and Splash Island began separate ticketing, with dual-park season passes also available; parking was free.

 On September 23, 2009, owner Land South Holdings LLC announced that the park was closing immediately, saying that all avenues to keep the park open had been explored but that they were unable to find a way to "keep the park running in its traditional form".